 data- the name of the scheme

 image/svg+xml- the content type

 PD94bWwgd...- the encoded data

-Anyway, I’m not going to explain Data URI here, others did it before and did it well.
-Further I’ll list some online conversion tools that do exactly what they suppose to do, encode your content as base64 string so you can use it right away in your projects.
+I’m not going to explain Data URI here, others did it before and did it well.
+Further, I’ll list some online conversion tools that do exactly what they suppose to do, encode or decode your content as Base64 string so you can use it right away in your projects.

-If you’re using an automated task runner like Grunt, which is quite common nowadays, you can make this conversion smoother.
+If you’re using an automated task runner like Grunt, you can make this conversion smoother.
 For example, to replace image URLs in your stylesheets with data URIs, you can use plugins that can do it for you with no hassle.

 Next, add the following line to your project’s grunt file and once you’re done with configuring stuff, you’re ready to go.

 With the latest spread of icon fonts, having an icon font included in your project is almost mandatory.
 Menu icons, social icons, even a feature list, they all can be achieved using an icon font.
-The cool thing is that the “solve all problems” icon font can be encoded and embedded in projects just as a Data URI string, as long as you don’t care too much about older browsers.
-Most of times, Font Squirrel has your back.
+The cool thing is that the “solve all problems” icon font can be encoded and embedded in projects just as a Data URI string.

-Also, while working on a project a while ago, I encountered a situation when using a font encoded in base64 proved to be a life saviour.
-So, how often do you use Data URI’s in your projects and what type of content do you encode most often?
+Also, while working on a project a while ago, I encountered a situation when using a font encoded in Base64 proved to be a life savior.
+So, how often do you use Data URIs in your projects and what type of content do you encode most often?
 Let me know your thoughts!